marcusjihansson/dspy-mcp-tools/README.md

 1. Retrieve and summarize regulatory fragments relevant to a question.
 2. Apply them to a specific ticker’s business context (impact and risk).

-## Notes on launch script

-- launch_servers.zsh currently contains hard-coded conda env and path examples for one machine.
-Prefer running the two servers manually (see Quick start), or adapt the script to your environment.

 ## Development tips and gotchas

 - Start Python first, then Go (Go proxies to Python).